EnterTheNameHere/Turnix/docs/pack-uri-spec.md

 # Turnix Pack URI and Resolution Specification

+**Authority note:** `pack-and-asset-resolution.txt` is the canonical source of truth for pack identity, semantic versioning, and PackMeta/PackResolver behaviour.
+This document only describes the URI surface and save-metadata examples.
+When in doubt, defer to `pack-and-asset-resolution.txt`.

-This document defines the addressing scheme, manifest fields, and resolution pipeline for packs and resources in Turnix.
+This document defines the addressing scheme for packs and resources in Turnix.
 It is written as if for an automatic code generator: every term is precise and every component is described with clear responsibilities and inputs/outputs.

 The focus is on **what** must exist (interfaces, behaviours, invariants), not **how** it is implemented.